-There are 2 daily trains from Montreal to Newark.
-Traveling by train from Montreal to Newark usually takes around 13 hours and 26 minutes, but the fastest Amtrak train can make the trip in 12 hours and 1 minute.
+There are usually 2 daily train trips available from Montreal to Newark.
+Traveling by train from Montreal to Newark usually takes 13 hours and 26 minutes, but the fastest Amtrak train can make the trip in 12 hours and 1 minute.

 |Distance||331 mi (532 km)|

 Which train should you take from Montreal to Newark?